drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_DEPLOY_ACTION`

+Deployment action.

-Deploy action.<br />Values can be one of: deploy, deploy_override_db, destroy.
+Values can be one of: deploy, deploy_override_db, destroy.
+- deploy: Deploy code and preserve database in the environment.
+- deploy_override_db: Deploy code and override database in the environment.
+- destroy: Destroy the environment (if the provider supports it).

 Default value: `create`